anneewhere/anneewhere/README.md

 - 🌱 I'm a scholarship recipient for a 6-month intensive software course run by SheCodes!
 [SheCodes](https://shecodes.com.au/)

 - ⚡ Fun fact **I've been a registered nurse for over 4 years!
-I can help you with that viral bug on the computer and at the hospital 😂**
+I can help you with that viral bug whether it'd be on the computer or at the hospital 😂**

 <h3 align="left">Connect with me:</h3>
 <p align="left">